ualibraries/ual-geoblacklight/README.md

 ## Helpful hints

-* Software versions are controlled in `.env`, as are a few other important environment variables.
 * Blacklight-core metadata and config are stored in the `solr/conf` directory, which is mounted into the Solr container.

 ## Rails Console

-If you need to access the Rails Console, you can do so by attaching the `ual-goblight:latest` container (if you are using VSCode and Docker plugin).

-After attaching the container:

-1. `cd` into `/geoblacklight/app`
-2. Run `rails c` to fire up the console
+To access rails console run `lando rails c` to fire up the console

 ### Helpful Rails Console Commands